Long-Term Health Impact of Flu and Covid-19 on Hospital Patients: Study Findings

 “The idea that Covid-19 or influenza are only acute illnesses overlooks their larger long-term impacts on human health,” Al-Aly stressed.
 Doctors need to be more aware that viral infections are a significant cause of chronic diseases.

-For both Covid-19 and seasonal flu, vaccinations could help prevent severe disease and reduce the risk of hospitalizations and deaths, Al-Aly said.
+For both Covid-19 and seasonal flu, vaccinations might help prevent severe disease and reduce the risk of hospitalizations and deaths, Al-Aly said.
 “Optimizing vaccination rates must remain a priority for governments and health systems around the world.”
 This is particularly true for vulnerable population groups, such as older people and people with weakened immune systems.

 Scientists call the long-lasting effects of the flu “Long Flu,” where “flu” is short for the English term for flu.
 The term “Long Covid” has also become common in Germany for the long-term consequences of Covid-19.